Article ID: 486 - Last Modified: December 6, 2011

 To run calculations on this special oxo complex with the OPLS_2005 force field, you should also change the charge on the Fe to +3, and ensure that the charge on the O atom is zero.

 Keywords: metalloprotein, Fe

-#288: How do I prepare a cytochrome structure with an oxygen bound to the heme iron?
+#288: How do I prepare a cytochrome structure that has an oxygen bound to the heme iron?

 Type the words or phrases on which you would like to search, or click here to view a list of all